-Guatemala and El Salvador: Lost Cities of the Ancient Maya Tour
+Guatemala & El Salvador: Lost Cities of the Ancient Maya Tour

 Tour Guatemala and El Salvador: These two Central American countries have much to offer the resolute Maya enthusiast.
-Although way off the tourist trail, fascinating Maya remains, including the UNESCO World Heritage Site of Joya de Cerén in El Salvador, are found here.
+Although way off the tourist trail, fascinating Maya remains, including the UNESCO World Heritage Site of Joya de Cerén, are found here.

-- Led by popular Maya scholar, Stanley Guenter
+- Led by our popular Maya specialist, Stanley Guenter

 - See new excavations at Ceibal

-- The UNESCO World Heritage Site of Joya de Cerén, the Pompeii of the Americas
+- Visit the UNESCO World Heritage Site of Joya de Cerén, the Pompeii of the Americas

 (click to enlarge)

 Day 1: Fly to Guatemala City and overnight.